fleetdm/fleet/handbook/business-operations/README.md

      - Either use Google Calendar directly, or offer to use the CEO's 30m Calendly link.  _It is up to you, the hiring manager, to get this meeting scheduled and showing up at a time on the CEO's calendar._
    - _If this is an engineering position_, before the CEO interview, please also be sure that the candidate has already been interviewed by Zach Wasserman.
 (If not, feel free to include Zach in this final interview.)
    - The personal email the candidate uses for this calendar event is where they will receive their offer or rejection email.
+   -During final CEO interview, make sure GitHub 2fa is enabled.
    4. **Confirm intent to offer:** Compile feedback about the candidate into a single document and share that document with the CEO via Google Drive.  _This will be interpreted by the CEO as a signal that you are ready for him to make an offer to this candidate._
    - _Compile feedback into a single doc:_ Include feedback from interviews, reference checks, and challenge submissions.
 Include any other notes you can think of offhand, and embed links to any supporting documents that were impactful in your final decision-making, such as portfolios or challenge submissions.
    - _Share_ this single document with the CEO via email.
      - Share only _one, single Google Doc, please_; with a short, formulaic name that's easy to understand in an instant from just an email subject line.
 For example, you could title it: